 Shuffle operations become the scaling bottleneck when running many small tasks in multi-stage data analytics jobs, due to the superlinear increase in disk I/O operations as data volume increases.
 Riffle is an optimized shuffle service for big-data analytics frameworks that significantly improves I/O efficiency and scales to process petabytes of data.
 Using Riffle, Facebook's production jobs on Spark clusters with over 1,000 executors experience up to a 10x reduction in the number of shuffle I/O requests and 40% improvement in the end-to-end job completion time.

-In Proc.
 European Conference on Computer Systems (EuroSys '18).
 Porto, Portugal

 Xin Jin, Xiaozhou Li, Haoyu Zhang, Nate Foster, Jeongkeun Lee, Robert Soule, Changhoon Kim, Ion Stoica